Help us improve your experience.

 Replacing the Candidate Configuration with a Rescue Configuration

 A rescue configuration allows you to define a known working configuration or a configuration with a known state that you can restore at any time.
-You use the rescue configuration when you need to revert to a known configuration or as a last resort if the device configuration and the backup configuration files become damaged beyond repair.
+You use the rescue configuration to revert to a known configuration or as a last resort if the device configuration and the backup configuration files become damaged beyond repair.
 When you create a rescue configuration, the device saves the most recently committed configuration as the rescue configuration.

 • Execute the <load-configuration/> operation with the rescue="rescue" attribute.